tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 ### 1.9 Test Types (non-normative)

 There are four types of BDQ Tests: `Validations`, `Issues`, `Measures` and `Amendments`.
 Each Test is intended to examine just one specific aspect of data quality.
-Tests are assembled into Test suites (`bdqffdq:Policies`) that assess the fitness for use of data for a specific use.
+Tests are assembled into Test suites (`bdqffdq:Policies`) that assess the fitness for use of data for a specific use (`bdqffdq:UseCase`).

 **Validation Tests** can be thought of as fact-checking.
 They compare the data against known standards or rules. `Validation` Tests examine the values of one or more [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) against a `Criterion` for quality.
 An example is [VALIDATION_COUNTRYCODE_STANDARD](../../terms/bdqtest/index.md#VALIDATION_COUNTRYCODE_STANDARD) where `dwc:countryCode` is checked against a `sourceAuthority` for validity.